 Attention is an important component of GPT, BERT, and other transformer models.
 At a high level, attention tells the model which pieces of input to “pay attention to” when making predictions.
 At a low level, attention is just a vector of weights over the inputs.
 Intuitively, you might expect that the model might “attend” to the words like “best” and “favorite” when doing sentiment analysis (though these attention decisions are often much less intuitive).
 You can read more about attention in this great tutorial.

-BERT comes “pre-trained” on a large dataset of English language texts — namely, the entirety of English-language Wikipedia and a corpus of books.
-However, if you want to improve and tweak BERT to perform better on specific kinds of texts, you can “fine-tune” the model.
+LLMs are “pre-trained” on large datasets of texts, such as Wikipedia, books, StackOverflow, and other texts from the internet.
+However, if you want to improve and tweak language models to perform better on specific kinds of texts, you can “fine-tune” the model.

 Fine-tuning is the process of training a pre-trained model with additional data so that it can perform better in a certain context.
 For example, we fine-tune a DistilBERT model with Goodreads reviews in one of our code tutorials.